mozilla/addons/docs/server/push-duty.rst

 Note that for Extension Workshop, pushing a tag to ``upstream`` with a name including the ``-stage`` suffix, will automatically deploy the tag to stage.
 You should manually verify Extension Workshop on stage after the push has completed.
+Visit https://extensionworkshop.allizom.org and view any pages that have been changed since the last push to verify they exist and are rendering properly.

 Extract locales
 +++++++++++++++